-SECTION 18.
+SECTION 17.
 DISCIPLINE AND DISCIPLINARY APPEALS

-An employee in the competitive service may be disciplined, including dismissed, for due cause at any time by the City Manager.
+An employee in the competitive service may be disciplined, including dismissed, for due cause at any time by their Department Director and/or the City Manager.
 While discipline should be progressive in nature, the extent and degree of the disciplinary action taken shall be commensurate with the offense and with due consideration of the employee's performance record.
+Whenever it is the desire of a Department Director to dismiss an employee in the competitive service, the City Manager's consent shall be required.
 Any employee who will be disciplined shall receive a written statement of the reasons for such action prior to the time of the discipline and shall be entitled to a hearing if the employee so requests, as provided in this Section.
-Resolution 2025-33 Page 9 Amending and Restating Resolution 2024-79 and Adopting an Updated Compensation and Benefit Plan for Unrepresented Executive Employees June 10, 2025